 - Make an inventory of your current marketing and digital advertising activities, including banner ads, digital ad networks and websites/channels

 - Analyze the prospects you’re tracking to determine what other sites they’re visiting and engaging with.

 - Create new sequences of strategic messaging that align with where these prospects are in the decision process, in terms of mindset and potential for conversion.

-- Take an objective look at available retargeting services and technologies to determine which websites/publishers, channels and networks are most likely to help maximize the effort.
+- Take an objective look at retargeting platforms, display networks and technologies that are most likely to help maximize the effort.

 - Test different banner-ad sizes and messages to see what is generating the best results.
-And don’t be afraid to try different retargeting services as you continue to track and analyze the prospect data to refine your messaging and process.
+Regular evaluation of results and re-evalution of your strategy is a natural.

 The real power of a retargeting campaign is in its ability to keep your brand/proposition in front of genuinely interested prospects, as their propensity for conversion continues to grow.
 While leveraging the initial investment that brought them to your site to begin with, your brand gains more traction and awareness.
 This repeated and focused exposure has been proven to produce high click-through rates, while increasing conversion rates within a relatively brief period of time.

 Building a Manageable Content Marketing Calendar